KittyCAD/ezpz/kcl-ezpz/README.md

 let outcome = solve(
     &requests,
     initial_guesses,
+    // You can customize the config, but for this example, we'll just use the default.
     Config::default(),
 );

 // Check the outcome.
 match outcome {
   Ok(solution) => {
-    assert!(solution.is_satisfied());
+    // If you give incompatible constraints, then your constraints cannot possibly
+    // be satisfied.
+But in this example, there should be a solution. assert!(solution.is_satisfied());
+    assert!(solution.unsatisfied().is_empty());
     let solved_p = solution.final_value_point(&p);
     let solved_q = solution.final_value_point(&q);
     println!("P = ({}, {})", solved_p.x, solved_p.y);